shrutiagarwal-12/shrutiagarwal-12.github.io/runningDQMC.md

 code written by Ben and modifying it to accomodate desired lattice, orbital and type of lattice interaction.
 The example file is designed to take input directly from the terminal.

+_I am stopping here as I realise the original documentation suffices and this document serves fulfills no different purpose._